 A life without a budget is like a road trip with no map, so it’s time to get back on the road.

-Without a proper monthly budget, managing your money can feel overwhelming.
-Budgeting can add consistency and predictability to your finances.
-This predictability allows you to plan for your future and set attainable financial goals.
+Without a proper monthly budget, money management can feel overwhelming.
+Knowing how to budget can add consistency and predictability to your personal finances, allowing you to set goals and achieve them.

-Setting up your budget involves a careful analysis of your financial situation and spending habits.
-The sections below outline how to budget step by step.
+Setting up your budget involves carefully analyzing your financial situation and spending habits.
+It involves five simple steps:

 1. Set your financial goals

 When it comes to setting a budget, you’ll want first to know what your financial goals.
 If you don’t know what you want your money to do for you or what you’re working toward, it might be hard to stick to a plan.
 Everyone’s financial goals will be different, but here are some you might consider:

 Paying off credit card debt (or other high-interest debt)

 Building an emergency fund of three to six months’ worth of your expenses in a high-yield savings account

 Saving for retirement or other large savings goals